LamaV10/Timer/README.md

 chmod +x timer
 ```
 Now you should be able to directly type the command "timer" into your terminal.
 (This is just experimental!
-It may be also possible on MacOS.)
+It may be also possible on MacOS.
+Execute at your own RISK!!!)

 # Requirements